999-juiceWRLD/advanced-css-sass/README.md

 **Total Height:** `top border + top padding + specified height + bottom padding + bottom border`.

 #### 2. Box Types

+How different box-types determine how boxes are laid out on a page.

+1. Block-level Boxes
+    - elements formatted visually as blocks
+    - 100% of parent's width
+    - vertically, one after the other
+    - box-model applies as showed:

+        ```css
+        display: block
+        ```

+        also,

+        ```css
+        (display: flex)
+        (display: table)
+        (display: list-item)
+        ```

+        produce block-level boxes.